 Large numbers of Airbnb hosts are avoiding the Section 24 interest relief restriction because their properties are indeed Furnished Holiday Lets as discussed above.
 Section 24 rules come into force on properties not classed as FHLs.

 The restriction essentially means that higher rate tax payers can’t claim full relief on their mortgage interest.
-However, many people are finding it makes financial sense to move from traditional long-term letting to Airbnb, due to increased income but less tax.
+Many people are finding it makes financial sense to move from traditional long-term letting to Airbnb, due to increased income but less tax.

 Alternatively, you could compromise by slightly increasing your nightly rate so that you bear some of the VAT burden, and share it with your guests.
 The advantage of this is that you don’t take the full financial hit, and your prices are still competitive.